Lightning-AI/pytorch-lightning/docs/source/metrics.rst

    preds  = torch.tensor([0, 1, 0])
    target = torch.tensor([1, 1, 0])

-As you can see in the first snippet below, by default the inputs are treated as multi-class.
-We can set ``is_multiclass=False`` to treat the inputs as binary - which is the same as converting the predictions to float beforehand, as the second and third snippets show.
+As you can see below, by default the inputs are treated as multi-class.
+We can set ``is_multiclass=False`` to treat the inputs as binary - which is the same as converting the predictions to float beforehand.

 .. doctest:: python

     >>> stat_scores(preds, target, reduce='macro', num_classes=2)
     torch.tensor([[1, 1, 1, 0, 1]],
                  [[1, 0, 1, 1, 2]])

-.. doctest:: python

     >>> stat_scores(preds, target, reduce='macro', num_classes=1, is_multiclass=False)
     torch.tensor([[1, 0, 1, 1, 2]])

-.. doctest:: python

     >>> stat_scores(preds.float(), target, reduce='macro', num_classes=1)
     torch.tensor([[1, 0, 1, 1, 2]])